Wednesday 21 June 2017 | 09:30-18:30

 This panel will begin where Rich’s curation and criticism starts: with the instigation of a feminist film culture in the United Kingdom, around the Edinburgh International Film Festival, Screen journal and Circles distribution.
 It will consider the connections between activism, art-making and curation in the era, and how they generated transnational conversations with the American second-wave.
 Taking the idea of ‘formations’ as central, the panelists will examine how theoretical and practical manifestations informed each other and consider feminist curation itself – alongside the films it highlighted – as a critical and theoretical activity.

-- Laura Mulvey, Professor in Film Studies, Birkbeck
+- Prof. Laura Mulvey, Professor in Film Studies, Birkbeck

-- Lynne Segal, Anniversary Professor of Psychology and Gender Studies, Department of Psychosocial Studies, Birkbeck
+- Prof. Lynne Segal, Anniversary Professor of Psychology and Gender Studies, Department of Psychosocial Studies, Birkbeck

-- Amy Tobin, Associate Lecturer in the Fine Art Department, Goldsmiths
+- Dr. Amy Tobin, Associate Lecturer in the Fine Art Department, Goldsmiths

 12:00-13:00 | Lunch